dxiai/styleguide/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+> A simple quote

+>{alert alert-warning} a quote as a warning.
+This would be awesome.

 ```markdown
 Syntax highlighted code block